Edinburgh-College-of-Art/vizblocks-website/_authors/joe_revans.md

 image: assets/images/joe.jpg
 image_alt: Portrait of Joe.
 ---
-Joe is a creative technologist with a background in product design.
+Joe helps to design and fabricate prototypes for research projects for the Design Informatics team.
 He likes interdisciplinary design and robots (the cuter the better).